 The biggest issue with the blank form kits is that there is just too much blank space.
 We purchased this one.
 It claims to be a “Will kit” but it’s little more than a blank piece of paper.
 At the top, it says “I give the following legacies”.

-The most common mistake made with this type of kit, is that people attempt to list their entire inventory of assets.
+The most common mistake made with this type of kit is that people attempt to list their entire inventory of assets.
 You must keep in mind that the Will is not written to come into effect today, but hopefully not until decades into the future.
-If you list your assets in your Will, you would have to make an update every time an asset changed.
-And each update to the Will must be signed in the presence of two witnesses, even if it’s just making a small edit.
+If you were to list your assets in your Will, you would have to make an update every time an asset changed.
+Each update to the Will would require being signed in the presence of two witnesses, even if it were just making a small edit.

 3. Use an online service like the one at LegalWills.co.uk